Table of Contents

-Meanwhile, the 1.3-acre lot also boasts a two-bedroom guesthouse; pool and spa; regulation-sized tennis court; outdoor kitchen and dining room; gazebo; putting green; and scenic strolling paths.
+Meanwhile, the 1.3-acre lot also boasts a two-bedroom guesthouse; pool and spa; regulation-sized tennis court; outdoor kitchen and dining room; gazebo; putting green, and scenic strolling paths.
 “The setting is the most incredible feature,” says listing agent Rayni Romito Williams of Williams & Williams Estates.

 Photo courtesy of Simon Berlyn compliments of Williams & Williams

 There’s Something About Mary producer Frank Beddor is selling his gated, contemporary compound in Los Feliz for $6.250 million.
-Situated at 5720 Valley Oak Drive—surrounded by a canopy of trees, a flowing creek and abundant wildlife—this secluded gem was inspired by the Great Lakes of Minnesota and Colorado Rockies.
+Situated at 5720 Valley Oak Drive—surrounded by a canopy of trees, a flowing creek, and abundant wildlife—this secluded gem was inspired by the Great Lakes of Minnesota and Colorado Rockies.

-In addition to high-quality materials—like a redwood exterior, Brazilian walnut flooring and tinted concrete countertops—the 27,632-square-foot estate offers a main residence highlighted by seamless dining, kitchen and family areas; large walls of glass overlooking patios and a terraced yard; and a sky-lit staircase leading to the second floor, which sports a master suite with bath and a second bedroom.
+In addition to high-quality materials—like a redwood exterior, Brazilian walnut flooring, and tinted concrete countertops—the 27,632-square-foot estate offers a main residence highlighted by seamless dining, kitchen and family areas; large walls of glass overlooking patios and a terraced yard; and a sky-lit staircase leading to the second floor, which sports a master suite with bath and a second bedroom.

-There’s also a full guesthouse, along with numerous areas throughout the grounds ideal for dining, lounging and recreation.
+There’s also a full guesthouse, along with numerous areas throughout the grounds ideal for dining, lounging, and recreation.

-photos courtesy of Jim Bartsch Photography/The Agency
+Photos courtesy of Jim Bartsch Photography/The Agency

 Soap Star Sells Home

 One of the most enduring and beloved characters in soap opera history has sold his Hollywood Hills home for $950,000.
 Just like his iconic character on General Hospital—Luke Spencer, who he played for 37 years until 2015—Anthony Geary also was a longtime resident of this home, living here from 1982 until leaving L.A. recently for Amsterdam.

-photos courtesy of Pierre Comtois
+Photos courtesy of Pierre Comtois

 The Brentwood flats home of former lingerie fashion designer Leigh Bantivoglio—known for her eponymous name brand sold internationally and donned by celebs from Madonna to Kate Hudson—has hit the market for $6.25 million.
 After purchasing the 1930s Monterey Colonial-style home three years ago, the fashion maven went on to completely transform the two-story abode into a modern masterpiece, complete with the latest technology and up-to-date amenities.

 Outdoors, there’s a French Quarter-style courtyard with a fountain; limestone veranda; resort-style pool and spa; dining area with barbecue; and living room with an adobe fireplace.
 Darlene Hutton of Partners Trust is the listing agent.

-photos courtesy of Jeff Ong/PostRAIN Productions
+Photos courtesy of Jeff Ong/PostRAIN Productions

 Back in May, we noted that a 38,000-square-foot mansion at 301 N. Carolwood Drive—in the Holmby Hills section of Bel-Air, on the grounds of Barbra Streisand’s former Mon Rêve Estate—was on the market for $150 million.
 According to WEALTH-X, the 10-bedroom, 20-bath residence now has sold for $100 million to Detroit Pistons Owner Tom Gores.